followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/tooltip/zIndex.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the z-index of tooltips.
+Specifies a tooltip's z-index.
 <!--/shortDescription-->

 <!--fullDescription-->
-If the widget container has the CSS *[z-index](http://www.w3schools.com/cssref/pr_pos_z-index.asp)* property specified and tooltips are displayed incorrectly, configure the z-index of the tooltips using this option.
+If the widget's container has the CSS *[z-index](http://www.w3schools.com/cssref/pr_pos_z-index.asp)* property specified, and tooltips are displayed incorrectly, configure their z-index using this option.
 <!--/fullDescription-->